molmod/openmm-tutorial-msbs/README.md

 **Weaknesses:**

 - For non-VSC users, the installation can be tricky.
-- There is a predefined duration of your interactive session.
+- Interactive session have a pre-defined (by you) duration.
-- The session ends without warning, which may lose you some progress.
+  The session ends without warning, at which point you may lose you some of your work.
-- You must remain connected for interactive Jupyter notebooks.
+- You must remain connected to the Internet for interactive Jupyter notebooks.
 - This feature is relatively new and may still have some hidden flaws.

 Setup for VSC users: [setup_vsc.md](setup_vsc.md).